-Take the following steps to check the fans:
+Take the following steps to check the fan:

 - 1. Remove the Exporter Plus's top cover.
 If possible, allow the Exporter Plus to continue normal operation. - 2.
-Verify that the two cooling fans are turning at an acceptable speed and that there are no visible obstructions. - 3.
-If you need to closely inspect a fan, clear an obstruction, or replace a fan, you must turn off the Exporter Plus.
+Verify that the cooling fan is turning at an acceptable speed and that there are no visible obstructions. - 3.
+If you need to closely inspect the fan, clear an obstruction, or replace the fan, you must turn off the Exporter Plus.
 You should also remove the ac power connection at the back of the Exporter Plus. - 4.
 When maintenance is complete, reinstall the Exporter Plus's top cover.